 Best of Class, Double Gold, 2024 Finger Lakes International Wine Competition!

-It has also been award two other GOLD medals:
+It has also been awarded two other GOLD medals:

 90 Points, GOLD, 2024 Beverage Testing Institute